 What is the Change driving factors and their impacts?

-Understand the industry analysis characteristics of industry unlike changing social trends, demographics, regulatory issues, etc
+Understand the industry analysis characteristics of the industry, unlike changing social trends, demographics, regulatory issues, etc.

 What do market positions rivals occupy?

-Analyze who is strongly positioned and who is not?
-Many industry analysis websites list down the company’s key competitors, and information about them.
-It can serve as a starting point for this question.
+Analyze whether a firm is smartly positioned or not.
+Many industry analysis websites list the company’s key competitors and information about them.

 Finally, you should get a positive response to the following question.

-Points to stress upon in Industry Analysis in a Business plan
+Points to Stress in Industry Analysis in a Business Plan

 1. Industry attractiveness and industry success factors

-- Industry attractiveness is the presence or absence of threats which is exhibited by the industry forces.
-Thus greater the threat posed by any of the industry force, less the attractiveness of the industry
+- Industry attractiveness is the presence or absence of threats exhibited by industry forces.
+Thus a more significant threat posed by any of the industry forces lessens the attractiveness of the industry.

-- Success factors are the elements which play a major role in determining whether a company will succeed or fail in the given industry.
-Some industry analysis examples of success factors are- quick response to market changes, product line, proper and fair prices, product quality, sales support, a good record for deliveries, financial position and a management team.
+- Success factors are the elements that play a significant role in determining whether a company will succeed or fail in a given industry.
+Some industry analysis examples of success factors are- quick response to market changes, product line, reasonable and fair prices, product quality, sales support, a good record for deliveries, financial position and a management team.

-- One of the important factors in industry analysis in a business plan is analyzing the future of the sector.
-Here one can see how has the industry performed historically.
-Looking at the historical trends, one may analyze how the industry is expected to perform in the future.
+- One of the crucial factors in industry analysis in a business plan is analyzing the sector’s future.
+Here one can see how the industry has performed historically.
+Explore how the sector will perform by looking at historical trends.

-- However, the future of the sector is also affected by the major changes or regulations related to that industry.
-Hence it is important to analyze these factors for the same.
+- However, the sector’s future is also affected by the significant changes or regulations related to that industry.
+Hence it is necessary to analyze these factors for the same.

 3. Demand and Supply Analysis

-- If demand increases and supply remains unchanged, it leads to a shortage of goods, thus prices increase.
+- If demand increases and supply remains unchanged, it leads to a shortage of goods, and the prices increase.

-- If demand decreases and supply remains unchanged, it leads to surplus goods and decreases in price
+- If demand decreases and supply remains intact, it leads to surplus goods and a decrease in the price.

-- Inflation has affected major economies of the world over the past years.
-Hence analyzing the effect of inflation on a particular sector becomes extremely important in the industry analysis in a business plan process.
+- Inflation has affected some major economies of the world over the past years.
+Hence analyzing the effect of inflation on a particular sector becomes extremely important in the industry analysis of a business plan process.

 - Savings, as well as investments, are affected by the high rate of inflation.
-Hence most of the companies are affected adversely due to lesser demand for their products and services.
+Hence most companies are affected adversely due to lesser demand for their products and services.

 5. Other important factors that can be considered for Industry Analysis in a business plan are